 This article contains affiliate links

-The Dukes Avenue Beach Reads list for Summer 2021
+The Dukes Avenue Beach Reads List for 2022

 This highly anticipated romance novel will provide you with a steamy start to your summer reading.
 It takes Eva and Shane seven days to find love, fifteen years to lose it and another seven days to recapture it.
 Author of The Perfect Find, Tia Williams, tells a witty love story about two writers whose passionate week-long affair inspires their novels throughout their careers.
 This beach read turns up the heat so make sure to savour it before a refreshing dip.